ekapope/ekapope.github.io/README.md

 [My LinkedIn profiles.](https://www.linkedin.com/in/ekapope/)

 My name is Ekapope Viriyakovithya.
-I am currently pursuing MSc Big Data Analytics for Business at IÉSEG School of Management (Lille, France) (EQUIS,AACSB,AMBA).
+Here is my personal [page](https://ekapope.github.io/).

-Thanks to [Jarrekk](https://jarrekk.github.io/Jalpc/) for the template.
+Thanks to [Jarrekk](https://jarrekk.github.io/Jalpc/) for the template and quick guide for setup instruction.